SeanRobb/exchange-monitor/README.md

 ## Description

 This project was made to actively notify when a trade is executed on a crypto-exchange.
 Also this will save balance snapshots if a database is connected.
+This is a very modular project so depending on the environment settings set the program will preform different operations.
+Hybrid configurations are supported as well.

 ## Exchanges Supported